Healthdirect Free Australian health advice you can count on.

 ART is a combination of medicines taken together to stop HIV from reproducing in your body.

 If you take ART exactly as your doctor recommends, you can have an undetectable viral load.
 This means that you will not develop AIDS and should be able to live a long and healthy life.
-If you maintain an undetectable viral load for over 6 months, you also cannot transmit HIV to others.
+If you maintain an undetectable viral load for over 6 months, you will not transmit HIV to others.
 This is known as 'U = U' — 'undetectable equals untransmittable'.

 There are many antiretroviral treatment options for people living with HIV.
 Your doctor will discuss with you which is the best option for you.
 They will consider your disease progression, how your body responds to the treatment and your general health.